sehyunPark-kr/gltf-optimizer/README.md

 #### refer to (https://github.khronos.org/KTX-Software/ktxtools/toktx.html) for the values ​​below.

-- [Option/uastc] uastc_blk_d : specify which block dimension to use for compressing the textures. default value is 8x8.
+- [Option/uastc] astc_blk_d : specify which block dimension to use for compressing the textures. default value is 8x8.
 - [Option/uastc] uastc_quality : This optional parameter selects a speed vs quality tradeoff. default value is 2.
 - [Option/uastc] uastc_rdo_l : Lower values yield higher quality/larger LZ compressed files, higher values yield lower quality/smaller LZ compressed files.
 A good range to try is [.25,10].
 For normal maps a good range is [.25,.75].
 The full range is [.001,10.0]. default value is 0.5.
 - [Option/uastc] uastc_rdo_d : lower values=faster, but give less compression. default value is 8192.